-Avoidance of System Use
+8.2 Avoidance of System Use

 Media competition poses a barrier to acceptance of new communication software.
 People are naturally hesitant to adopt yet another communication technology.
-In a world inundated with pagers, cell phones, voicemail, e-mail, and faxes, people are forced to limit their media or be overwhelmed.
-They must calculate how much of a burden the new medium will impose in terms of learning how to use it, acquiring the equipment, checking regularly for incoming messages, and letting people know that they are communicating through it.
-A critical mass of adoption by one's communication partners is necessary as well.
-In a classroom context, some of these problems are minimized: all one's partners are required to use WebGuide, and the hardware is made available.
-Yet the Logan School students have to communicate with mentors who may not have Internet access or the proper hardware.
-Communication with classmates is much easier face to face than typing everything (knowing it has to be done carefully for grading).
-In the graduate seminar, most participants did not have convenient access to the necessary equipment and had to go out of their way to a special lab.
-This means that they communicated through WebGuide once a week (at most) and therefore could not enter into lively ongoing interchanges.
+In a world inundated with pagers, cell phones, voicemail, email, fax, etc. people are forced to limit their media or be overwhelmed.
+They must calculate how much of a burden the new medium will impose in terms of learning how to use it, acquiring the equipment, checking regularly for incoming messages and letting people know that they are communicating through it.
+Clearly, a critical mass of adoption by one's communication partners is necessary as well.

+In a classroom context, some of these problems are minimized: all one's partners are required to use WebGuide and the hardware is made available.
+Yet, it is not so simple.
+The Logan School students have to communicate with mentors who may not have Internet access or the proper hardware.
+Communication with classmates is much easier face-to-face then typing everything (knowing it has to be carefully done for grading).
+In the graduate seminar, most participants do not have convenient access to the necessary equipment and have to go out of their way to a special lab.
+This means that they are lucky to communicate through WebGuide once a week, and therefore cannot enter into lively on-going interchanges.

-We will have to make WebGuide more accessible by increasing the number of platforms or browsers that it can run on and making it work over slow home modems.
-Further, we need to improve its look and feel to increase people's comfort level in wanting to use it: speed up response time, allow drag-and-drop rearrangement of notes, permit resizing of the applet and fonts for different monitors and different eyes, support searching and selective printouts, and provide graphical maps of the webs of perspectives and nodes.
+We will have to make WebGuide more accessible by increasing the number of platforms/browsers that it can run on and making it work over slow modems from home.
+Further, we need to improve its look-and-feel to increase people's comfort level in wanting to use it: speed up response time, allow drag-and-drop rearrangement of notes, permit resizing of the applet and fonts for different monitors and different eyes, support searching and selective printouts, and provide graphical maps of the webs of perspectives and nodes.

-Naturalness of the Perspectives Metaphor
+8.3 Naturalness of the Perspectives Metaphor

-Despite the fact that WebGuide has been designed to make the perspectives metaphor seem natural and simple to navigate, people express confusion about how to use the perspectives.
-What perspective should I be working in, browsing for other people's ideas, or entering for discussions?
-The metaphor of perspectives as a set of alternative (yet linked and overlapping) textual workspaces is a new notion when made operational, as in WebGuide.
+Despite the fact that WebGuide has been designed to make the perspectives metaphor seem natural and simple to navigate, people express confusion as to how to use the perspectives.
+What perspective should I be working in, browsing for other people's ideas or entering for discussions?
+The metaphor of perspectives as a set of alternative (yet linked and over-lapping) textual workspaces is a new notion when made operational, as in WebGuide.

 The fact that an individual note may have different edited versions and different linking structures in different perspectives, that notes may have multiple parents within the discussion threads, and that new perspectives can be added dynamically and may inherit from multiple other perspectives sets WebGuide apart from simple threaded discussion media.
 It also makes the computations for displaying notes extremely complex.
 This is a task that definitely requires computers.
 By relieving people of the equivalent of these display computations, computer support may allow people to collaborate more fluidly.
 This is the goal of WebGuide.
-Although the software now hides much of the complexity, it is not yet at the point where people can operate smoothly without thinking explicitly about the perspectives.
+Although the software now hides much of the complexity, it is not yet at the point where people can operate smoothly without worrying about the perspectives.

-Representation of the Web of Perspectives
+8.4 Representation of the Web of Perspectives